ragrag/node-multilanguage-quotes/README.md

 ## Getting started

-To use it in `node.js` first install it:
+To use it in `node.js` first install by:

 ```bash
 npm install node-multilanguage-quotes --save
 ```

-Then import it to use it:
+Then import it:

 ```js
 const getQuote = require('node-multilanguage-quotes');
 ```

-To use it in the browser download the main `translate.min.js` file and include it: